-Amidst this confusion, I had a memory from childhood –– of a board game in which I would be going along a path toward some goal, following random directions from sets of cards.
+Amidst my confusion, I had a memory from childhood –– of a board game in which I would be traveling a path toward some goal, following random directions from sets of cards.
 There were bad guys in this game whose purpose was to delay my progress.
 The chief bad guy was named Grumpus, or something like that.
 I couldn't remember.

 Anyway, I began to experience the Rhapsody.com website as a board game, with the role of Grumpus played by the Pop-Up Blocker Detected window.
 Curious about the origin of my memory, I quizzed friends and family about their knowledge of children's board games and Grumpus.
 Happily for me, people responded and I learned some things.

 I thanked my helpers, and what follows is an excerpt from a thank-you letter to one of those helpers, my sister.
 It reveals partial answers:

 Dear ----, I believe the board game in question was